Role and duties of the Syndic Decision Review Committee

 Receipt of a review request

 The review process starts upon receipt of a review request by the Registry Service, which verifies whether the admissibility conditions are met.
-The Registry quickly sends the review request to the Syndic's office to ensure that it is received within 30 days of the receipt of the syndic's letter, and to check if the review request contains new facts.
+The Registry quickly sends the review request to the Syndic's office to check if the review request contains new facts.

 The applicant may again request the review of the Syndic's decision if the Syndic decides not to file a complaint after completing his or her investigation.

 If the admissibility conditions of the request are met, the Syndic will forward a digitized copy of the file to the Registry.
 The file will then be forwarded to the members of the Syndic Decision Review Committee (SDRC, or "Review Committee"), who will analyze the review request.

 The Review Committee Session

 The person who requested an opinion from the SDRC and the Syndic are informed by the Registry of the hearing date of the case, at least 15 days prior to that date.